Converse keeps going and going in the casual canvas sneaker

 recent colorway is white, black, and silver.

 Julius Erving (Dr. J himself) is active in the business world, including Executive Vice President of the NBA's Orlando Magic.
-He has previously served on the Board of Directors of Darden Restaurants (best known for Red Lobster and Olive Garden) and The Sports Authority.
-He still serves as a member of the Board of Directors of Saks Incorporated, which owns several other department store chains in addition to their flagship Saks Fifth Avenue.
+He has previously served on the Board of Directors of Converse (prior to their 2001 bankruptcy), Darden Restaurants (best known for LongHorn Steakhouse and Olive Garden), Saks Incorporated, and The Sports Authority.

 Back to the top of Charlie's Sneaker Pages!